texfaq/texfaq.github.io/FAQ-checksum.md

 ---
+title:  Checksum mismatch in font
 section: The joy of TeX errors
 date: 2014-06-10
 ---

-# Checksum mismatch in font

 When MetaFont generates a font it includes a checksum in the font bitmap file, and in the font metrics file (TFM).
 (La)TeX includes